It was in the middle of the 2018 summer heatwave.

-The story of Piktochart is a classic example of this rule.
+The brand story of Piktochart is a classic example of this rule.

-By implementing basic elements of storytelling, Piktochart converted a story that could very well have been one of a typical entrepreneur to one that’s universal.
+By implementing the basic elements of brand storytelling, Piktochart converted a story that could very well have been one of a typical entrepreneur to one that’s universal.

 For easy visualisation, underlined in red, green, and violet are elements depicting details, difficulties and values.